A Survey on Task Allocation and Scheduling in Robotic Network Systems: Optimization

 In this model, all edge devices must have a direct communication link with a fog node, all fog nodes have direct communication with each other at the same communication speed, and the initial and final subtasks of each task requested by edge devices should be executed on edge devices.
 Moreover, it is assumed that the transmission bandwidths between all edge devices and all fog nodes are identical.
 The proposed method does not minimize the energy consumption, but only considers a threshold for the total energy consumption of all devices.
 All subtasks should either be offloaded to fog nodes or executed on the same edge device that initiates the request.
 This makes it impossible to use neighboring edge devices to execute subtasks.
 The speed of data transmission and energy consumption for executing subtasks are assumed to be linear over time.

-\cite{Lippi:2021} has proposed a method for minimizing the normalized makespan while maximizing process quality and minimizing the agents' workload.
+\cite{Lippi:2021} examined the allocation of tasks when humans and robots work together, taking into account the change in human performance over time, and proposed a method for minimizing the normalized makespan while maximizing process quality and minimizing the agents' workload.
 In the proposed method, the problem is transformed into mixed-integer linear programming (MILP).
 After the solution is found, the parameters are recursively updated after the completion of each task and checked for possible re-allocation.

 In scenarios that require multiple re-allocations, the optimization problem must be solved each time a task is completed.
 This is a time-consuming process, apart from the time required to update all parameters when the number of tasks assigned to an agent is large.
 Moreover, one of the criteria for re-allocation of tasks is to change the threshold for the change in cost from the original task allocation, although the threshold is not specified and there are no criteria for how to generate such a threshold.
 Their model assumes that at most two agents can perform a single task and only one human can supervise the execution of a task.
 There are scenarios where more than two robots need to execute a task and multiple human agents need to supervise the execution of a task.
 For these scenarios, the proposed method does not provide a solution.
 Moreover, the proposed method assumes that the finish time of a task is finite, which is not suitable for some tasks.
 Finally, some tasks are co-dependent and should be started and finished at the same time, but the formulation does not consider such tasks.